 Cryonics Institute Case Report for Patient Number 126 Peter Renzo (name public per family request)

-CI patient #118 was a 50 year old male who died at home, due to cancer, in Nova Scotia, Canada on August 28th, 2013.
-The patient was a CI member at the time of his death and was under hospice care.
+CI patient #126 was a 91 year old male who died in a New Jersey hospital on September 8th, 2014.
+The patient was a CI member at the time of his death.

-CI patient #116 was a 48 year old male from New Zealand who died in a New Zealand Hospice Center on April 24th, 2013.
-The patient died due to Renal Cell Cancer.
+CI patient #125 was a 69 year old male who died in a hospital in England after being hospitalized for several weeks.
 The patient was a CI member at the time of his death.